We reviewed dozens of single electric ovens to shortlist our 10 best options

 We think it looks great in its stainless steel finish which also helps to keep it easy to clean on the outside, too.

 This is one of the best single ovens for energy-efficient around, with a fantastic rating of A+.
-A simple timer and LCD will help you keep track of how things are cooking, and this model also benefits from a fantastic double glazed window to help you keep an eye on things.
+A simple timer and LCD will help you keep track of how things are cooking, and this model also benefits from a fantastic twin glazed window to help you keep an eye on things.

 This tends to be a solid choice if you are looking for an oven to carefully cook things to perfection.